Window Sill Replacement Cost

 3. Fitting a New Window Sill

 If needed, cut the window sill material to size.
-That said, you could have this done in a relevant store, or you could purchase a window sill to the exact dimensions needed.
+That said, you could have this done in a relevant store, or you could purchase a window sill that has the exact dimensions needed.

 Next, add an adhesive.
 This will strengthen the installation if needed.
 Finally, add a finish to the nail heads such that they match the sill as a whole.
 For adding a stain or paint to the window sill, always follow the manufacturer's instructions.